Direct Deposits

 Direct Deposit Overview

-This section addresses direct deposit arrangements under which cash receipts are banked by a department other than through the Cashiers Office, Financial Services Department.
+This section addresses direct deposit arrangements under which cash receipts are banked to a departmental subordinate account, instead of deposited to the Cashiers subordinate account.

 There are a number of such arrangements at the University.
 The following are the largest, affecting more than one department: